matteofigus/api-benchmark/README.md

       // displays some stats, including the winner!
     });

-Different Http verbs are supported:
+All the Http verbs and headers are supported:

 	var apiBenchmark = require('api-benchmark');